JaxLUG/bylaws/README.md

 ### Section 5.1 Powers

-The business and affairs of the foundation shall be managed by or under the direction of the Chairman of the Board and the Board of Trustees, the "Trustees", which may exercise all such powers of the foundation and do all such lawful acts and things as are not by statute or by the Articles of Incorporation or by these Bylaws specifically reserved to the members.
+The business and affairs of the group shall be managed by or under the direction of the Chairman of the Board and the Board of Trustees, the "Trustees", which may exercise all such powers of the group and do all such lawful acts and things as are not by statute or by the Articles of Incorporation or by these Bylaws specifically reserved to the members.